NoTeefy/AAOXXL1-AutoSplit/README.md

  - Automated end split after the final boss lever (frame perfect)
  - Dynamic start if wished (can start after loading a level from the overworld instead of the standard start after the intro movie)
  - Dynamic signature patterns (should be somewhat patch save)
- - The splitter enables the support for all known ingame languages (Wanna play XXL in French, German, English, Italian? - No worries, this splitter got your covered!)
+ - The splitter enables the support for all known ingame languages (Wanna play XXL in French, German, English, Italian? - No worries, this splitter got you covered!)

  # Compatibility
  This auto-splitter was successfully tested on the following versions of the game: